Sunday, MAY 3

 Crime Time:

-Ace Atkins, Meg Gardiner, Wendy Walker, Faith Phillips and Tod Goldberg
+Ace Atkins, Meg Gardiner, Wendy Walker, Faith Phillips and Tod Goldberg and moderator Laurie Dove!

 In this panel, historical fiction authors Denny S. Bryce, Jane Healy, and Timothy Schaffert will be in conversation with moderator Mandy Jackson-Beverly about how history shapes us and the tools historical fiction authors use to create their work.
 At what point does research yield to imagination, when does the writer know it's time to let go of facts and research, and enter the world of imagination.